kyropaul/Wakeup-Clock/README.md

 # Wakeup-Clock
 ESP8266 Powered Wake Up Clock for Children
 ## Overview
 My kids wakeup clock broke (started turning on lights at wrong time), so instead of buying a new one I made one.
 Because I didn't want to keep printed new cases for the clock (as their tastes changed) I decided to incorporate lego into the base so they can decorate as they like.
-The basic operation can be seen in the gif, but here is an overview.
+The basic operation can be seen in the gif (sorry it's not very good), but here is an overview.
 * Web interface for setup of times (so I don't have to change code)
 * Get time from the internet so on a power failure it will be correct.
 The system also updates the time nightly to capture daylight savings
 * "night time" light turns on for 1 hour starting at when I want my kids to go to sleep